| | |

 A baking dish with tuna casserole topped with buttered breadcrumbs.

 This tuna and orzo casserole is made with orzo pasta and a creamy homemade Parmesan cheese sauce.
-Peas and mushrooms add to the flavor and texture of the easy tuna pasta casserole.
-It’s a comforting family tuna casserole that’s completely homemade.
-As much as I like condensed soups for their convenience at times, I love being able to replace it with a homemade sauce.
+Peas and mushrooms add flavor and texture to the easy tuna pasta casserole.
+It’s a comforting, completely homemade family tuna casserole.
+As much as I like condensed soups for their convenience, I love being able to replace them with a homemade sauce.

 Serve this tuna casserole with a tossed salad, biscuits, or crusty bread or rolls.